galeone/dynamic-training-bench/README.md

 The commands above will create 4 different models.
 Every model has it's own log folder that shares the same root folder.

-In particular, in the `log` folder there'll be a `LeNet` folder and within this folder there'll be other 4 folders, each one with a name that contains the hyper-parameters previously defined.
+In particular, in the `log` folder there'll be a `LeNet` folder and within this folder, there'll be other 4 folders, each one with a name that contains the hyper-parameters previously defined.
-This allows to visualize in the same graphs, using Tensorboard, the 4 models and easily understand which one performs better.
+This allows visualizing in the same graphs, using Tensorboard, the 4 models and easily understand which one performs better.

 Depending on the implemented model interface, the training script must change.
 If an Autoencoder has been implemented, instead of the `train_classifier.py` script, the `train_autoencoder.py` script must be used.